 What Does Regular Electricity Cost?

-The chart at the left shows the average cost of electricity for 2011 by consumer per the EIA (the US Energy Information Administration).
-The overall average is 9.9 cents.
-For 2012 the average residential cost is expected to be just under 12 cents per kilo-watt hour up slightly from 2011.
-Overall residential electricity prices in the US have risen by 3.2% over the past 10 years, but only 0.7% from 2010 to 2011.
-The pie chart below shows the make up of the overall average US electricity price.
+The chart at the left shows the average cost of electricity for 2013 by consumer per the EIA (the US Energy Information Administration).
+For 2014 the average residential cost is expected to be 12.5 cents per kilo-watt hour up 3.3% from 2013.
+Commercial is expected to be 10.7 cents and industrial 7.1 cents.
+Overall residential electricity prices in the US have risen by 3.2% over the past 10 years.

-2011 residential electricity prices were highest in Hawaii, $.316 per kilo-watt hour (kWh), because most of their electricity is generated using crude oil, the cost of which has been rising.
-The lowest price was in Idaho with $.064 per kWh.
-Idaho and Wyoming usually have the lowest cost per kWh because they generate most of their electricity from hydroelectric dams, which require virtually no fuel and the cost of constructing the dams has been spread out over many decades.
-All this has kept their electricity prices very low for a long time.
+2013 residential electricity prices were highest in Hawaii, 37.04¢ per kilo-watt hour (kWh), because most of their electricity is generated using crude oil, the cost of which has been rising.
+The lowest price was in the state of Washington with 8.82¢ per kWh.

 What Does Solar Electricity Cost?

 As can be seen from the chart at the left, solar cell prices have come down by a factor of 100 over the last 35 years.
 (The reason for the small increase between 2005 and 2008 was because of a polysilicon shortage.)
-The 2013 average price is expected to be $.74.
+The 2013 average price was $.74.
 The sharp drop in 2009 and 2010 was because of too much capacity, especially in China, which has caused prices to collapse.
 (See the Overcapacity Issues section.)

 Since follow on costs after installation are minimal for solar electricity, the relevant costs are for the purchase and installation of the system including land (capital costs).
 In the southwest, installed residential solar prices are competitive with residential electricity prices after incentives.
 (See cost example of a southwest house below.)
 Cost components that make up a residential solar system are: system design, solar nodules, and the balance of system (BOS) which consists of an inverter, bi-directional billing meter, connection devices, and installation labor.

-The average residential household in the southwest installs a 5 kWh system and at year end 2012 it cost about $5.00 per DC watt or $25,000 (5000 times $5.00) before incentives.
+The average residential household in the southwest installs a 5 kWh system and during Q1 2013, it cost about $4.93 per DC watt or $24,650 (5000 times $4.93) before incentives.
 Utilities on the other hand typically install systems in the 100 mega-watt or greater range.
-The installed utility system cost at year end 2012 was about $2.27 per watt (average) and is expected to drop to about $2.00 in 2013 (-12%).
+The installed utility system cost during Q1 2013 was $2.14 per watt (average) and is expected to drop below $2.00 in 2014.
 Top

 When Will PV Solar Reach Grid Parity?